makerdao/community/governance/polls/Migrate ETH and wstETH Oracles - March 17, 2025.md

 ---
-title: Migrate ETH and WSTETH Oracles - March 17, 2025
+title: Migrate ETH and wstETH Oracles - March 17, 2025
-summary: Signal your support or opposition to migrating ETH and WSTETH oracles from the current Median-based design to Chronicle’s new Scribe-based design.
+summary: Signal your support or opposition to migrating ETH and wstETH oracles from the current Median-based design to Chronicle’s new Scribe-based design.
 discussion_link: https://forum.sky.money/t/march-20-2025-final-native-vault-engine-oracle-migration-proposal-eth-steth/26110
 parameters:
     input_format: single-choice